A close up of solar panels on the roof of a house

 Available Resources

-Solar for All
+Nevada Solar for All

 A building with many windows and lights on the outside.

-Nevada Housing Coalition (NHC)
+Nevada Housing Coalition

-The Nevada Housing Coalition develops strategies and goals to address Nevada's affordable housing shortfall through community action and policy changes.
+The Nevada Housing Coalition (NHC) develops strategies and goals to address Nevada's affordable housing shortfall through community action and policy changes.
 The Coalition brings together stakeholders, community leaders and the private sector to collaboratively address the lack of affordable housing in the state and advance solutions for all Nevadans.

 A power line with two towers and one tower has wires.